 - Road running.
 A weekly Park Run takes place from the Waffle Hut each Saturday at 08h00.

-Over and above these, there are many cultural related, shopping and culinary venues that you can visit.
+Moreover, there are many cultural related, shopping and culinary venues that you can visit.
 Amongst them:

 - Berg Air – The Drakensberg Brewery, Chocolate Cafe, Farm Friends and The Champagne Bistro ;